zph/runbook/README.md

    1. Recommendation: suggest fixes in PR or Issues on Github

 ## Deno / Typescript
-1. Parameter cells should use `var` declarations to allow for param overriding
+1. Parameter cells should use `let` declarations to allow for param overriding
-    - This is required to correctly support executing the ts version of notebooks which are stricter than jupyter notebooks in enforcing variable non-reuse when using `let` or `const`
+    - This is required to correctly support executing the ts version of notebooks.
 1. Confirm/prompt functions always return false in notebooks due to lack of support in deno kernel.
 We may invest in upstreaming a patch to support this as it has support in python notebooks